pulp-platform/pulpino/README.md

     make helloworld.read

-To regenerate the bootcode and copy it to the `rtl/` folder use
+To regenerate the bootcode and copy it to the `rtl` folder use

     make boot_code.install

 ## FPGA

 PULPino can be synthesized and run on a ZedBoard.
-Take a look at the fpga subfolder for more information.
+Take a look at the `fpga` subfolder for more information.